 Overall, these Pioneer DJ headphones are a great option from a respectable brand.
 They have all it takes to suit any DJ’s needs.
 Plus, those 50mm drivers really punch it.
 This is why I’ve placed them quite high on my list of best DJ headphones.

-Solid & Durable
+Rugged & Durable

 V-MODA Crossfade M-100